fititnt/spatial-data-maching/README.md

 ## Quickstart to debug

 1. Using the console of your browser, the variable `SDMData` will contain most of the underlining data of the memory (the v0.5.0 the close equivalent would be `WorkingData`).
+The `SDMConf` also contains some internal configurations and reference to some options defined by the user.